-The Rackmount Remote Power Manager includes cable keepers, which are designed to prevent the power supply cables from being accidentally disconnected from the power manager.
-The Rackmount Remote Power Manager (PS568A or PS582A) requires that you install the cable keepers.
-The Rackmount Remote Power Manager 16 (PS569A or PS583A) includes pre-installed cable keepers.
+The Rackmount Remote Power Manager includes a cable keeper, which is designed to prevent the power supply cable from being accidentally disconnected from the power manager.
+The Rackmount Remote Power Manager (PS580A or PS581A) uses a pivoting, clip-style cable keeper.

-The power manager's master power switch must be on for the unit to operate.
+The power manager's master power switch must be on in order for the unit to operate.